vibhanshu-mishra/risa3d-mcp-server/README.md

 > Connect Claude AI to your RISA-3D structural models using the Model Context Protocol (MCP).

 Built by a structural engineer, for structural engineers.
-This MCP server lets you talk to your `.r3d` files in plain English -- no coding required after setup.
+This MCP server lets you talk to your `.r3d` files in plain English, no coding required after setup.

 ---